French bonds outperform after dodging Moody's ratings downgrade

 Spanish yields retreated slightly from lows hit last Friday after voters in Scotland rejected independence from the United Kingdom, easing concerns that separatists in wealthy Catalonia could be emboldened by the Scots.

-"We're still bullish (about the) periphery despite the poor TLTRO take-up, as this should bring QE closer.
+"We're still bullish periphery despite the poor TLTRO take-up, as this should bring QE closer.
 We are still expecting 20 percent of TLTRO cash to go into carry trades," RBS strategists said in a note.
-(Editing by Catherine Evans/Ruth Pitchford)
+(Editing by Catherine Evans)

 * Japanese companies are major investors in the UK (Adds quotes and detail)